Armored Multi-Purpose Vehicle (AMPV)

 The draft RFP indicated that a contract award for the EMD phase was anticipated for third quarter of 2014.
 Included in the award of the EMD contract would also be a 3 option years of LRIP.
 These options would be separated into 15 different Contractor Line Item Numbers, broken out by variant, for each option year, and placed on contract with not-to-exceed ceiling pricing.
 In addition, the Government may offer to enter into an exchange agreement with the contractor, to exchange Bradley, M113, M1068, M1064, and M577 vehicles for AMPVs, with these vehicles being referred to as Optional Exchange Vehicles (OEVs).
 The maximum number of vehicles available for exchange for the EMD portion of the contract was 62.
 The maximum number of vehicles available for exchange for the first option year of LRIP performance was 114, for the second option year was 214, and for the third option year was 260.
 The vehicles available would be identified by serial number, and the contractor would have the opportunity to survey the vehicles offered for exchange prior to submitting a proposal.
 All vehicles were to be offered in as is condition.
 In exchange for vehicles, offerors would propose an exchange credit, which will be applied to the contract.

-The production phase strategy was a sole source award to the winner of the EMD competition.
+The production phase strategy was to be a sole source award to the winner of the EMD competition.
 A sole source award would be pursued through a sole source justification under Federal Acquisition Regulations 6.302-1, presuming the Government can determine, through Market Research and other analyses, that additional sources could not meet the Governments needs.
 At the time of the issue of the draft RPF, the Army expected to procure a total of 2,907 AMPVs in the 5 required variants: 993 Mission Command Vehicles, 217 Medical Treatment Vehicles, 790 Medical Evacuation Vehicles, 522 General Purpose Vehicles, and 386 Mortar Carrier Vehicles.

 |Join the GlobalSecurity.org mailing list|